stevenjlho/leetcode/solutions/128. Longest Consecutive Sequence/README.md

  * @return {number}
  */
 var longestConsecutive = function (nums) {
-  // Return 0 for empty array
-  if (nums.length === 0) return 0;
+  if (nums.length === 0) return 0; // No sequence in empty array

-  // Convert array to set for efficient lookups and to remove duplicates nums = new Set(nums);
-  let longest = 1; // Initialize longest consecutive sequence length
+  nums = new Set(nums); // Remove duplicates and allow efficient lookups let longest = 1; // Initialize the length of the longest sequence

-  // Iterate through each unique number in the set for (num of nums) {
+  for (num of nums) {
-    // Check if the current number is the start of a consecutive sequence if (!nums.has(num - 1)) {
+    // Only start counting if 'num' is the start of a sequence if (!nums.has(num - 1)) {
-      let curLongest = 1; // Initialize current sequence length
+      let curLongest = 1; // Start a new sequence
-      let consecutiveNum = num; // Start of the current sequence
+      let consecutiveNum = num; // Current number in the sequence

-      // Count the length of the current consecutive sequence while (nums.has(consecutiveNum + 1)) {
+      // Count consecutive numbers in the sequence while (nums.has(consecutiveNum + 1)) {
-        consecutiveNum++;
-        curLongest++;
+        consecutiveNum++; // Move to the next consecutive number curLongest++; // Increase the length of the current sequence }

+      // Update the longest sequence if necessary longest = Math.max(longest, curLongest);
     }

-      // Update the longest sequence length if needed longest = Math.max(longest, curLongest);
   }
-  }

-  return longest; // Return the longest consecutive sequence length };
+  return longest; // Return the longest consecutive sequence };
 ```